 Considering Bankruptcy?
 Tip 6 – Don’t Feel Ashamed

 Many clients feel shame about filing for bankruptcy protection.
-I can tell because they tell me repeatedly that they never thought they would be talking to a lawyer about bankruptcy, Read more »
+I can tell because they tell me repeatedly that they never thought they would be talking to a lawyer about bankruptcy, or that they fully intended to and still intend to pay their debts.
+Read more »

 Considering Bankruptcy?
 Tip 5 – Timing Matters